glarivie/redux-scripts/README.md

 # redux-scripts

-create-react-app with Redux, SCSS modules and paths aliases withou eject !
+create-react-app with Redux, SCSS modules and paths aliases without ejecting !

 ## How to use